wahid18-maqs/Stock-Cryptocurrency-Price-Pridiction/README.md

 **2.Web Application:**
     Use the Flask web application to input stock symbols and date ranges, and view the predicted vs actual prices.

+ *Note:*
+      This project is for educational purposes only and should not be used for real-life investment decisions.

 ## Contribution
 Follow the standard guidelines for contributions and open issues for feature requests or bug reports.
 Feel free to reach out for any questions or suggestions regarding this project.